facelessuser/backrefs/docs/src/markdown/refs.md

 a block.
 If we wanted to match characters in the `Basic_Latin` block, we could use the syntax `\p{InBasic_Latin}`.
 This would be the same as `\p{Block: Basic_Latin}` or `\p{Basic_Latin}`.

-/// warning | Short Name Conflicts
+> [!warning] Short Name Conflicts
-When it comes to short names, each new Unicode version, there is a risk that new properties could cause conflicts with existing names and/or aliases.
+> When it comes to short names, each new Unicode version, there is a risk that new properties could cause conflicts
+> with existing names and/or aliases.
 Currently, most of the conflicts involve the Block properties.
+To reduce
-To reduce friction, they are evaluated last.
+> friction, they are evaluated last.
+>

-Generally, it is discouraged to use short names for Block properties.
-But the option is still supported, but Block properties will be evaluated last.
-There are currently no known conflicts with `In*` properties, but in future Unicode versions there could.
+> Generally, it is discouraged to use short names for Block properties.
+But the option is still supported, but Block
+> properties will be evaluated last.
+There are currently no known conflicts with `In*` properties, but in future
+> Unicode versions there could.
+>

-As for short names for scripts, Binary, or General Categories, there is always the possibility that these could break in the future as well.
+> As for short names for scripts, Binary, or General Categories, there is always the possibility that these could
+> break in the future as well.
 Generally, more explicit is better and probably safer.
-///

 Lastly, you can specify general category properties in the form `\pX` where `X` is the single letter terse property form.
 In this form, you can only use the single character values.
 So you could specify `Letter`, whose terse form is `L`